rothgar/mastering-zsh/docs/helpers/widgets.md

 An example of binding a built in widget to a keyboard shortcut is

-> When you bind a key to a widget the privious key binding, if there is one, will be overridden.
+> When you bind a key to a widget any previous key binding will be overridden.

 ```bash
 bindkey '^a' begining-of-line